 Thrombocytopenia is defined as a low circulating platelet count (<150,000 per microlitre).
 Platelet life span is normally approximately 5 days, with continual renewal.
 True thrombocytopenia results from either a reduced production of platelets in the bone marrow, increased clearance, or sequestering of platelets in the spleen.

 The causes of thrombocytopenia are diverse, making epidemiological generalisations difficult.
-However, immune thrombocytopenic purpura (ITP) is typically an illness of young women.
+However, immune thrombocytopenia (ITP) is typically an illness of young women.
 The apparent appearance of ITP in other patient groups should prompt a high index of suspicion for an alternative diagnosis: for example, non-Hodgkin's lymphoma, drug effect, or myelodysplastic syndrome.

 A complete history, physical examination, review of the FBC, and peripheral smear are necessary to narrow down the differential diagnosis of thrombocytopenia.
 It is important to exclude artifact or pseudothrombocytopenia.